 Dacorum

 § This page gives an overview of the Dacorum local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Dacorum in west Hertfordshire spans from the Chiltern Hills to the edge of the London commuter belt.
 Hemel Hempstead, the largest town, is a New Town with a modern centre and surrounding neighbourhoods.
 Berkhamsted, with its Norman castle and historic high street, and Tring, known for its natural history museum, add historic and cultural interest.
 The Grand Union Canal runs through the district, linking its towns and villages, while the Chiltern Hills provide scenic countryside, walking trails, and woodlands.
 The blend of modern towns, historic centres, and rolling hills defines Dacorum’s varied landscape.

-The administrative boundary of Dacorum can be viewed on OpenStreetMap: District Boundary of Dacorum.
+The administrative boundary of Dacorum can also be viewed on OpenStreetMap: District Boundary of Dacorum.

 Key Facts about Dacorum